A Penalty Method for Rank Minimization Problems in Symmetric Matrices: Test Problems

 where $\Omega$ is set of pairs of points whose distance has been observed.
 Since $X$ is of rank 3, the rank of the symmetric psd matrix $B$ is 3, and so we seek to minimize the rank of $B$ in the objective.

 We generated 20 instances and in each instance we randomly sampled 150 entries from a $50 \times 50$ distance matrix.
 We applied the PALM method and the Fast PALM method to solve the problem.
 For each case, we limit the maximum number of iterations to 200.
 Figures \ref{FastPALM1} and~\ref{FastPALM2} each show the results on 10 of the instances.
 As can be seen, the Fast PALM approach dramatically speeds up the algorithm.
-We also compared the computational time for the Fast PALM method for (\ref{PenaltyCompleRankPSD}) with the use of CVX to solve the convex nuclear norm approximation to~(\ref{RankPSD}).
-For the 20 cases where 150 distances are sampled, the average time for CVX is 0.6590 seconds, while for the penalty formulation the average time for the fast PALM method is 10.21 seconds.
-Although the fast PALM method cannot beat CVX in terms of speed, it can solve the problem in a reasonable amount of time.
 The computational tests were conducted using Matlab R2013b running in Windows 10 on an Intel Core i7-4719HQ CPU @2.50GHz with 16GB of RAM.

-We further compared the rank of the solutions returned by the fast PALM method with the solution returned by the convex approximation.
+We compared the rank of the solutions returned by the fast PALM method for (\ref{PenaltyCompleRankPSD}) with the solution returned by the convex nuclear norm approximation to~(\ref{RankPSD}).
 Note that when we calculate the rank of the resulting $X$ in both the convex approximation and the penalty formulation, we count the number of eigenvalues above the threshold 0.01.

 Figure \ref{Rank150} shows that when 150 distances are sampled, the solutions returned by the penalty formulation have notably lower rank when compared with the convex approximation.
 There was only one instance where the penalty formulation failed to find a solution with rank~3; in contrast, the lowest rank solution found by the nuclear norm approach had rank 5, and that was only for one instance.